NSDRA/nsdra-maturity-indicators/11-1fb3ef13d0/MI-R1.3-1fb3ef13d0-PCHEM-SOLUBILITY.md

 ### Maturity Indicator Name:  The solubility is reported by the nano toxicity study

-This maturity indicator is extracted from the following paper **Title:** Nanotechnologies â Guidance on physio-chemical characterization of engineered Nano scale materials for toxicological assessment
+This maturity indicator is extracted from the following paper **Title:** Nanotechnologies �??
+Guidance on physio-chemical characterization of engineered Nano scale materials for toxicological assessment
 **REF:** ISO/TR13014

 ### To which principle does it apply?